XTM Xplains

 Reading time 7 minutes

-The purpose of a translation management system (TMS) is to help organizations manage the translation of their content for their global audiences more quickly and efficiently.
+The purpose of a translation management system (TMS) is to help organizations manage content translation for their global audiences more quickly and efficiently.
 All types of content that an organization wishes to have in another language can be localized and managed in a TMS.
-Depending on its type, the translation and localization process will require the use of different tools or features within a TMS.
+Depending on its type, the content translation and localization process will require the use of different tools or features within a TMS.

 Word files, PDFs, presentations, spreadsheets, and text files.